WorkOfStan/seablast/README.md

 - Tracy

 ## Notes
-- the constant `APP_DIR` = the directory of the current application (or the library if built directly)
+- the constant `APP_DIR` = the directory of the current application (or the library, if deployed directly)
 - don't start the value of a constant for a configuration field in the app.conf.php with SB to prevent value collision

 ## App expectation